thisismygithubok/DiscContainerController/README.md

 You also need to mount the docker sock as a volume to the container to be able to control containers.
 - /var/run/docker.sock:/var/run/docker.sock

+## Labels ##
+You can optionally add container labels called 'section' to categorize and list your containers in a more friendly manner.
+- Example
+    - labels:
+        - section: "Game Servers"

 ## Slash Commands ##
 This bot has several slash commands to use:
 - /ping - does a simple check to see if the bot is online and responding